 The IGU Board in January of 2021 passed Resolution 2021-1 authorizing the General Manager to enter into an LNG supply contract as a back-up source of gas with Cryopeak LNG Solutions, Corporation (Cryopeak).
 The agreement with Cryopeak specifies the purchase from a new LNG plant located in Fort Nelson, BC, Canada.
 The Fort Nelson LNG facility became operational on June 8, 2021.
-IGU purchased one load of LNG consisting of approximately 15,000 gallons (1,240 MCF) under this contract in October to confirm transportation logistics.
+IGU is purchasing approximately 250,000 gallons (20,600 MCF) in 2022 to bolster its supplies and may purchase additional volumes under this contract.